AdobeDocs/workfront-learn.pt-BR/help/manage-work/projects/track-overall-project-progress.md

 ---
-title: Rastrear o progresso geral do projeto
+title: Acompanhar o progresso geral do projeto
-description: Saiba como as informações exibidas no cabeçalho do projeto podem ajudá-lo a rastrear o progresso e a integridade geral do projeto.
+description: Saiba como as informações exibidas no cabeçalho do projeto podem ajudar a rastrear o progresso e a integridade gerais do projeto.
 activity: use
 team: Technical Marketing
 feature: Work Management